-In 2021, we made over 80 recommendations to either: (I) introduce or modify a governance policy or practice, or (II) enhance disclosure.
+In 2022, we made over 70 recommendations to either: (I) introduce or modify a governance policy or practice, or (II) enhance disclosure.

-The vast majority of our recommendations to introduce or modify a policy or practice focused on the area of executive compensation, whereas most recommendations to enhance disclosure fell under one of the following four categories:
+The vast majority of our recommendations to introduce or modify a policy or practice related to executive compensation or share ownership, whereas most recommendations to enhance disclosure fell under one of the following five categories:

-- Enhance environmental or social disclosure in line with one or more of SASB's industry-specific recommendations or in line with one or more of TCFD's recommendations. - Enhance disclosure on executive compensation decision-making, including board scrutiny of non-GAAP performance measures and performance measures and targets on which compensation decisions are based. - Enhance disclosure on the board's contribution or involvement in setting business strategy or the board's role in overseeing material business risks. - Enhance disclosure on director skills and experiences.
+- Environmental or social disclosure aligned with SASB's industry-specific recommendations or TCFD recommendations. - Executive compensation decision-making, including board scrutiny of non-GAAP performance measures and performance measures and targets on which compensation decisions are based. - Goals, targets or programs aimed at improving gender diversity within senior management positions, including within critical roles over time. - Director skills and experiences and board succession planning. - Management succession planning, employee turnover and local community representation within the company's workforce.

-2021 Engagements (recommendations)
+2022 Engagements (recommendations)

-2022 ENGAGEMENT PLAN
+2023 ENGAGEMENT PLAN

-In 2022, we will continue to select engagement candidates based on the following criteria:
+In 2023, we will continue to select engagement candidates primarily based on the following criteria: